vtk+mkl+cuda

 On Windows, Visual Studio with Intel oneAPI toolkit is recommended.
 Alternatively, WinLibs can be used if GCC compilers are preferred.

 On other platforms (Linux and macOS), simply use GCC which comes with a valid Fortran compiler.
-Clang can also be used for C/CPP code, but since Clang and GCC have different supports for C++20, successful compilation is not guaranteed with Clang.
+Clang can also be used for C/CPP code, but since Clang and GCC have different supports for C++ new standards, successful compilation is not guaranteed with Clang.

 Obtain Source Code

-Download the source code archive from GitHub Releases or the latest code.
+Download the source code archive from GitHub Releases or the latest stable code.

 Configure and Compile